 Real Estate Agent & Pricing

 Find the right real estate agent.
 Seriously, the wrong agent could hinder your progress substantially.
-Find an agent who is licensed, experienced in the type of property you’re selling, and who is familiar with your area.
+Find an agent who is licensed, experienced in the type of property you’re selling, and familiar with your area.

 Staging and Showing